ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/models/index.md

     ```
     module list
     # Currently Loaded Modulefiles:
-    #  1) EDIT/models/VERSION
+    #  1) pyearthtools/models/VERSION
     ```

 #### Step 3.1 - Set environment variable

 These models require their weights and normalisation factors to be downloaded (which cannot be done on an interactive node).

-???+ tip "GADI (USING EDIT/models)"
+???+ tip "GADI (USING pyearthtools/models)"
     As the environment is already setup you don't need to worry.

-??? warning "GADI (NOT USING EDIT/models)"
+??? warning "GADI (NOT USING pyearthtools/models)"
     To use the predownloaded assets on GADI, run the following on your cmd,

     ```shell
-    export EDIT_MODELS_ASSETS=/g/data/ra02/.edit/models/assets/
+    export pyearthtools_MODELS_ASSETS=/g/data/ra02/.pyearthtools/models/assets/
     ```

 ??? warning "Other Systems"
-    If working on another system, either specify `EDIT_MODELS_ASSETS` every time, or just allow the default path to be used.
+    If working on another system, either specify `pyearthtools_MODELS_ASSETS` every time, or just allow the default path to be used.

 ### Step 4 - Running a Forecast

-With an interactive job now running, running ```edit-models interactive``` will now provide a series of prompts to run a forecast.
+With an interactive job now running, running ```pyearthtools-models interactive``` will now provide a series of prompts to run a forecast.

-See [here](/edit/models/commands/) for a more detailed breakdown of the commands.
+See [here](/pyearthtools/models/commands/) for a more detailed breakdown of the commands.

 Below is an example of how this can be used,

 <terminal-window>
-    <terminal-line data="input">edit-models interactive</terminal-line>
+    <terminal-line data="input">pyearthtools-models interactive</terminal-line>
     <terminal-line lineDelay=200 typingDelay=10 data="prompt">Which model would you like to use? ['Global/graphcast', 'Global/sfno']: sfno</terminal-line>
     <terminal-line data="output">INFO Loading sfno</terminal-line>
     <terminal-line typingDelay=10 data="prompt">Which pipeline / data source do you want to use? ['ACCESS', 'ERA5', 'ERA5(Live)']: ERA5 </terminal-line>